 The Cost of it All!

 As usual, I LOVE to share what this type of surgery costs.
 And, to date, this was the most expensive for my insurance company!
 I paid a $500 co-pay to the hospital and my insurance covered a whopping $121,669.50!
 Holy moly!!!
 I’m still waiting to see if the colo-rectal surgeon will submit a separate bill for his time, as it wasn’t itemized on my Estimate of Benefits form.
 Other than that, there shouldn’t be any sneak attack bills…I hope.
-If you’re curious what my first and second surgeries cost, check this out!
+If you’re curious what my first and second surgeries cost, I’ve blogged about that, too!

 I had my post-op appointment with Dr. Kurtulus on August 6th.
 He spent some time with me going through the details, labeling the photographs, and talking about our future plans.
 Did we pick curtains or china patterns?
 No. We covered prospective treatments!
 I’ll see him again for an 8-week follow-up in mid-September.